makersacademy/rps-challenge/README.md

 I need to see a confirmation of who won the turn

 As a user
-So that I can see if the turn was nil
+So that I can see if the turn was tie
-I need to see a confirmation that the turn was nil
+I need to see a confirmation that the turn was tie

 As a user
 So that I can see who is more likely to win
-I need to see a summary of the winner for each turn
+I need to see a summary of the score for each turn

 As a user
 So that I can see who won the game
-I need to see a confirmation of who won the game
+I need to see a confirmation of who won the game when the score reaches 3

 ```